 General information

-A total of 102 patients with gastrointestinal tumors treated in our hospital from October 2018 to February 2020 were selected, and the inclusion criteria were: (1) Diagnosis by surgical pathology; (2) clear consciousness and specific expression ability; (3) the clinical staging is stage I-III; and (4) know the study and sign the consent form.
-Exclusion criteria: (1) The presence of other benign and malignant tumors; (2) the presence of speech communication impairments, cognitive dysfunction, and neuropathy; (3) the use of antidepressant or anti-anxiety drugs within 2 wk before the study; (4) cardio-cerebrovascular disease; and (5) the expected survival period is less than 6 mo.
+A total of 102 patients with gastrointestinal tumors treated in our hospital from October 2018 to February 2020 were selected, and the inclusion criteria were: (1) diagnosis by surgical pathology; (2) clear consciousness and specific expression ability; (3) clinical staging of stage I-III; and (4) know the study and sign the consent form.
+Exclusion criteria were: (1) the presence of other benign and malignant tumors; (2) the presence of speech communication impairments, cognitive dysfunction, and neuropathy; (3) the use of antidepressant or antianxiety drugs within 2 wk before the study; (4) cardio-cerebrovascular disease; and (5) expected survival period of less than 6 mo.

-The nursing plan was divided into a regular group (n = 51) and a combined group (n = 51).
+The nursing plan was divided into a conventional group (n = 51) and a combined group (n = 51).
 There was no statistically significant difference in the general data between the two groups of patients, as shown in Table 1.

 Nursing methods